Finger Lakes Environmental Film Festival (FLEFF)

-The 18th Annual Izzy Award ceremony will be held Wednesday, April 22nd, 7 P.M. in Emerson Suites, Campus Center, at Ithaca College.
-The event is free and open to the public.
-It will also be recorded and livestreamed.
-The Izzy Award “for outstanding achievement in independent media” is named after I. F. “Izzy” Stone, the […]
+The 18th Annual Izzy Award Ceremony Wednesday, April 22nd, 7 P.M.
+Emerson Suites, Campus Center Ithaca College The ceremony is free and open to the public.
+It will also be recorded and livestreamed here.
+The Izzy Award “for outstanding achievement in independent media” is named after I. F. “Izzy” Stone, the muckraking journalist who launched […]

 November 18th: Masterclass with award-wining investigative journalist Will Potter